DentistOmarAshraf/alx-low_level_programming/0x10-variadic_functions/README.md

-this is about variadic functions
+This is about Variadic func